umap-project/Leaflet.Storage/README.rst

 Provide collaborative maps for your Django project.
 Built on top of `Geodjango <http://geodjango.org/>`_ and `Leaflet <http://leaflet.cloudmade.com/>`_.
 It's in "molto alpha" stage, but already usable for proof-of-concept projects.
+Demo `here <http://youmap.fluv.io>`_

 Goals: